1. About Us

 3.1 Where the Client provides MMP Ltd with documentation, literary materials or media in order to enable MMP Ltd to provide the services, there shall be no transfer of Intellectual Property vested in these, and the aforementioned Intellectual Property shall remain the sole property of the Client.

-3.2 The copyright of all products, and written materials supplied by MMP Ltd in the course of Training Services belongs to MMP Ltd and these items remain the Intellectual Property of MMP Ltd. The Client shall not copy, redistribute or publish this Intellectual Property without the prior written consent of MMP Ltd and payment of appropriate licence fees.
+3.2 The copyright of all products, and written materials supplied by MMP Ltd in the course of Training Services belongs to MMP Ltd and these items remain the Intellectual Property of MMP Ltd. The Client shall not copy, redistribute or publish this Intellectual Property without the prior written consent of MMP Ltd and possible payment of appropriate licence fees.

 3.3 Neither the Client nor MMP Ltd claim or assert any rights to Intellectual Property belonging to any third party, which may be used under licence or otherwise lawfully during the course of the Agreement.